By Sarah JioDiscover what your nighttime visions mean,

 It can be hard for doctors to know how long a person will

 live.
 Some people live longer than expected.
-If you live longer than 6 months,
+If you do live longer than 6 months,

-you can continue on hospice.
+you can continue with hospice.
 If your illness gets better, you can stop

 receiving hospice care.
 You may no longer qualify for it.

 Hospice care is generally paid for by Medicare, Medicaid, and private insurance.
 Care may also be available to those unable to pay.

 Some people are living with a terminal illness that is not predictable.
 They may not necessarily die within 6 months.
 In fact, they may live for several years.
 But they may still be eligible for hospice care.